-In the event of a school closure
+In the event of school closure

 If a student develops symptoms after being placed in a homestay and the school is closed, the guardian will instigate the proper testing and isolation procedures and accommodate the student until they are given the all-clear, or admitted to a medical facility.

-If a student develops symptoms during a residential course, the responsibility for the care of the student will remain with the course provider.
+If a student develops symptoms during a residential course the responsibility for the care of the student will remain with the course provider.

 Hosting of international students FAQs

 Please note that Public Health England has advised carrying out an individual risk assessment and discussion with homestays regarding any hosting arrangements.
 Hosting arrangements would need to be compliant with any current local guidance for households which might vary depending on local incidence levels.
-Currently students are still classed as part of the household bubble.
+Currently international students are classed as part of the household bubble.

 Can guardians arrange homestay accommodation for healthy students during school holidays?

 Unless the student was a confirmed case or contact of a confirmed case self-isolating or quarantining following travel from a country where this is required, there is no reason why they should not go to their homestay.
-If a member of the homestay is self-isolating as a case or contact then this hosting would obviously also not be advised.
+If a member of the homestay is self-isolating as a Covid-positive case or contact then this hosting would not be advised.